Prince25/Solar-System/README.md

    ![image-4](docs/image-4.gif)

-(d) Camera buttons: (10 points) To help us grade, we have implemented some buttons.
+5. Camera buttons: To help us grade, we have implemented some buttons.
 They are visible on your program, but they do not work at first.
 These buttons are intended to attach the camera to each planet, one at a time, fixed upon the front of the planet for closer viewing.

-In order for these buttons to start working, your display() function must assign new values to your camera matrix.
-Your display() function must also fill in the following class-scope variables with the correct planet's model matrix: "this.planet_1" "this.planet_2" "this.planet_3" "this.planet_4" "this.moon" and (extra credit) "planet5".
+   In order for these buttons to start working, your `display()` function must assign new values to your camera matrix.
+Your `display()` function must also fill in the following class-scope variables with the correct planet's model matrix: "this.planet_1" "this.planet_2" "this.planet_3" "this.planet_4" "this.moon" and, possibly, extra credit "planet5" (see below).

-Once you have those, the buttons will now set the function this.attached() to return the matrix of the planet we want.
+   Once you have those, the buttons will now set the function `this.attached()` to return the matrix of the planet we want.
 This is like storing a pointer to the planet's matrix that will always be up-to-date with new values of it.
-In JavaScript when we want a long-term pointer to a variable we often use a function returning a variable (a "closure") instead.
+In JavaScript when we want a long-term pointer to a variable we often use a function returning a variable (a closure) instead.

-Now you must call this.attached() to assign to the camera matrix.
-Only do the following when the value of this.attached is not undefined (so, when a button has already been pressed).
-Somewhere in display, compute the desired camera matrix (let's call that "desired") by calling this.attached(), translating the returned value by 5 units to back away from the planet (we don't want to be inside of it), and then inverting that matrix (because it's going to be used for a camera, not a shape).
-Assign that resulting value of desired into the variable graphics_state.camera_transform.
+   Now you must call `this.attached()` to assign to the camera matrix.
+Only do the following when the value of `this.attached` is not undefined (so, when a button has already been pressed).
+Somewhere in `display()`, compute the desired camera matrix (let's call that "desired") by calling `this.attached()`, translating the returned value by 5 units to back away from the planet (we don't want to be inside of it), and then inverting that matrix (because it's going to be used for a camera, not a shape).
+Assign that resulting value of desired into the variable `graphics_state.camera_transform` **- 10 points.**

 ![image-5](docs/image-5.gif)